LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 #.
 We use the random number generator option to include a *seed*.
 Random numbers
    aren't truly random.
 The particular sequence is just determined by a seed.
    The simplest way to create a Random object uses a seed taken from the system clock.
 #.
-Because the sorting algorithms *modify* the data that are passed to it, we
-   need to have a way of regenerating the sequence.
-(We could also copy the data, but it is kind of a waste of memory.)

-#.
 In order to regenerate a particular example, we actually need the random sequence to be
    consistent, so we know that each of the sorting algorithms is being tested using the same random data.
+#.
+Because the sorting algorithms *modify* the data that are passed to it, we
+   need to have a way of regenerating the sequence for the next test.
    Hence we specify the same seed each time.
+   (We could also copy the data, but it is kind of a waste of memory.)

 .. index:: Stopwatch